-At the time of writing in late April, Japan is yet to welcome international tourists.
-But in anticipation of the re-opening (we all have our fingers crossed), there’s an important question to ask… What happens if you get COVID-19 while traveling in Japan?
+Japan has finally opened its doors to international tourists, but there’s still an important question to ask… What happens if you get COVID-19 while traveling in Japan?

 You’ve made plans to go-kart in Tokyo, hike up mountains, and see beautiful castles.
-You’ve booked your flights, gotten your fit-to-fly result, sorted out your documents, and finally boarded your flight for Japan.
+You’ve booked your flights, sorted out your documents, and finally boarded your flight to Japan.
 But upon arrival, you test positive for COVID-19… Well, sh*t.
 That wasn’t part of the itinerary.